Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR

 \subsection{Visualizations of Restored Clean Speech Representations}

 Fig.~\ref{fig6} presents the spectrograms of clean/noisy speech, enhanced speech from baseline and the restored clean speech from our proposed Wav2code.
 First, comparison between (a) and (f) indicates the significant noise corruption in noisy speech.
 The enhanced speech from baseline EW2 + SEW2~\cite{zhu2022joint} effectively reduce the noise and improves the speech quality as shown in (b), but there exists some speech distortions (red boxes) compared to the ground-truth clean speech.
 Then in our experiments, nearest-neighbor matching fails to restore desired clean speech, as the noise corruption deviates the speech features from the correct codebook entry as presented in Fig.~\ref{fig5}(b).
-In comparison, our proposed Wav2code effectively restores high-quality clean speech without distortions thanks to the pre-trained clean prior and global modeling in code prediction, which moves one step forward to the ground-truth clean speech.
+In comparison, our proposed Wav2code effectively restores high-quality clean speech {with reduced} distortions thanks to the pre-trained clean prior as well as global sequence modeling in code prediction, which moves one step forward to the ground-truth clean features.
 Fig.~\ref{fig6}(e) presents the reconstruction results from the ground-truth code sequence, which effectively reconstruct the clean speech.
-Therefore, it shows the strong expressiveness of codebook space, which can perceptually approximates the clean speech space.
-This nature enables the Wav2code to restore high-quality clean speech regardless of the levels of noise corruption in input.
+Therefore, it shows the strong expressiveness of codebook space, which can perceptually approximates the clean speech space and thus restore high-quality clean representations.